Create a non-root user named "appuser" with UID 1200

-One common misconception is that containers provide a secure and isolated environment and therefore it’s fine for processes to run as root (this is the default).
+one common misconception is that containers provide a secure and isolated environment and therefore it’s fine for processes to run as root (this is the default).
 I mean, it’s not like it can affect the host system right?
 Turns out it can and it’s called “container breakout”!

-With containers, you should also apply the principle of least privilege and run processes as a non-root users.
+with containers, you should also apply the principle of least privilege and run processes as a non-root users.
 This significantly reduces the attack surface because any vulnerability in the container runtime that happens to expose host resources to the container will be less likely to be taken advantage of by a container process that does not have root permissions.

-Here’s a rough skeleton of how you can do this by using the USER directive in the Dockerfile:
+here’s a rough skeleton of how you can do this by using the USER

-# Create a non-root user named "appuser" with UID 1001
+# Create a non-root user named "appuser" with UID 1200

-RUN adduser --disabled-password --uid 1001 content
+RUN adduser --disabled-password --uid 1200 content

 # Set the working directory